-You can start to enjoy the riverside walks from the medieval Westgate Towers in the city centre.
-They begin in picturesque formal gardens and wind through picnic sites and a children’s play area to water meadows and an ancient island full of wildlife.
+You can start to enjoy the riverside walks from the medieval Westgate Towers.
+They begin in picturesque formal gardens and wind through picnic sites and a children’s play area to water meadows and an ancient nature reserve island.

 - Westgate Gardens – once the splendid home and gardens of a notable Canterbury family.
 The area can be traced back to the Roman occupation of 2,000 years ago, and beyond.

 - Toddlers Cove – once Canterbury’s water park with swimming, paddling and boating pools and possibly the site of Roman occupation.
 It is now a starting – or finishing – point for the Great Stour Way, a three mile path for walkers and cyclists.